JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 9 - Material/Angular Material.md

 - password - 8 characters, symbol, one uppercase and number #DONE
 - switched confirm email validator to the field itself #DONE
 - Figure out how to bind the values of the 3 radio buttons for the payment tier #DONE
+- corrected the password validator #DONE
-- submit button that will show the values from the form before submitting
+- submit button that will show the values from the form before submitting #DONE